TheJuiceIsSimulated/quest-submissions/Chapter 2 Day 3.md

 **1. In a script, initialize an array (that has length == 3) of your favourite people, represented as `String`s, and `log` it.**

-In the third line of code, I tried to do 'log(favoritePeople)' instead of 'return(favoritePeople)' but I got the error message "Missing return statement" in the Playground.
-The Playground didn't let me execute the code because of that, I don't know what I was doing wrong.
+In the third line of code, I tried to do 'log(favoritePeople)' instead of 'return(favoritePeople)' but I got the error message "Missing return statement" in the Playground & couldn't execute the code.
+I don't know what I was doing wrong.

 ```cadence
 pub fun main (): [String] {